hammerheim-game/hammerheim-rules/6-optional-rules.md

 though he will always hesitate slightly before entering an unlit room from now on...

-Note: Only warriors who can gain in experience can choose to look into the pool, all others simply lack the curiosity to bother!
+Note: Only warriors who can gain experience will choose to look into the pool, all others simply lack the curiosity to bother!

 #### 64. Screaming Walls